Today, we will explore the 4 best ways to translate an Excel spreadsheet file.

 How exactly does this work, you ask?
 With cloud-based translation tools like Redokun, you and your team can

-- translate versatile documents such as all the Office documents, subtitles, XML documents, and even InDesign.
+- Translate versatile documents such as all the Office documents, subtitles, XML documents, html files and even InDesign.

 Microsoft Excel may be difficult to use for some people, but Redokun is not!
 You won’t need to spend extra time or money on training your people to use our translation tool.